-Most contractors operate via their own companies, and there are literally hundreds of contractor accountants in the marketplace who will be more than happy to show you the ropes.
+Most contractors operate via their own companies, and hundreds of contractor accountants in the marketplace will be more than happy to show you the ropes.

 Unlike a permanent or umbrella employee, you pay yourself in the form of a basic salary (typically low), and the remainder is drawn down as dividends.